-It was previously thought that common cause of megaloblastic anemia in infants and younger children is folate deficiency whereas vitamin B12 causes megaloblastic anemia in older children.
+It was previously thought that a common cause of megaloblastic anemia in infants and younger children is folate deficiency, whereas vitamin B12 causes megaloblastic anemia in older children.
 However, recent evidence shows that vitamin B12 deficiency is the common cause in infants and early childhood.
 Usually, deficiency of both exists.

 Deficiency of vitamin B12 (Cobalamin)

-Common causes leading to vitamin B12 deficiency are as following:
+Common causes leading to vitamin B12 deficiency are as follows:

 Poor nutrition is the most common cause of vitamin B12 deficiency in developing countries.
 The primary sources of vitamin B12 are meat, fish, and dairy products.
 Infants of poor vegetarian mothers are most likely to develop vitamin B12 deficiency if they are solely dependent on breast milk.

 Malabsorption (tropical sprue)

 In older children, disease of the small intestine leads to malabsorption, i.e. tropical sprue is the common cause of vitamin B12 deficiency.

 Both of these conditions lead to malabsorption of vitamin B12 from dietary sources.

 Pernicious anemia is the intrinsic factor deficiency of vitamin B12.
 It can be differentiated through the Schilling Test; however, it is rarely found in children.